vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 While the Reserve Protocol aims to be fully collateralized at all times, it won’t always be.
 For example, if governance decides to change the collateral basket or, in cases of market volatility (see USDC depeg scenario above), emergency collateral has to be swapped in as the defaulting collateral is auctioned off. eUSD may be fully funded (right amount of value), but not be fully collateralized (right amount of collateral tokens).
 When not fully collateralized, the protocol will attempt to sell off the excess asset until the system is either fully collateralized or RSR is required to recapitalize the system.

-Rebalancing during normal operation and recapitalizing during emergencies are conducted through [auctions](https://register.app/#/auctions?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) conducted through [Gnosis Auctions](https://gnosis-auction.eth.link/#/start).
+Rebalancing during normal operation and recapitalizing during emergencies are conducted through [Gnosis Auctions](https://gnosis-auction.eth.link/#/start).
 The protocol uses a [Gnosis Trade](https://etherscan.io/address/0xAd4B0B11B041BB1342fEA16fc9c12Ef2a6443439) contract to trade against the Gnosis EasyAuction mechanism.
 Governance can set the auction length that strikes a balance between allowing time for arbitrage and swiftly executing trades.
 The default value is 15 minutes per auction.

 ### RToken Governance

+Governance is conducted by eusdRSR holders, so there is an incentive alignment to keep eUSD safe from unnecessary risk, as their funds are literally at stake.

 All RTokens launched on Reserve Protocol are governed separately by their respective communities with governance parameters codified upon RToken deployment.
 For example, eUSD (Electronic Dollars) will make governance choices independent of other RTokens like [RSV](https://register.app/#/overview?token=0x196f4727526eA7FB1e17b2071B3d8eAA38486988) (Reserve Protocol’s native stablecoin), [ETH+](https://register.app/#/overview?token=0xE72B141DF173b999AE7c1aDcbF60Cc9833Ce56a8) (an Ethereum-aligned Liquid Staking Token basket), or [hyUSD](https://register.app/#/overview?token=0xaCdf0DBA4B9839b96221a8487e9ca660a48212be) (a decentralized flatcoin that provides access to DeFi yields which also recently received a [Curve gauge](https://vote.convexfinance.com/#/proposal/0xbdb05edfcbdeececc5331d1194cae539a366cf37b4269faeb08d8305ea09568f)).